algorithmic-sabotage/asrg/content/docs/research/theorizing-algorithmic_sabotage/index.md

 56. “Algorithmic Sabotage” highlights the entanglement of the algorithmic harmfulness of “algorithmic empire” with ongoing forms of societal disintegration, from austerity to far-right politics, and from racialized algorithmic violence to the production of states of exception.

 57. Every era must discover its own negations, for “Algorithmic Sabotage” it is the consistency of the insurrectionary action that matters.
 Here is the place where negations are being armed.
-Here is the place where stubbornness and conscience forge the continuous algorithmic insurrection.
+Here is the place where stubbornness and conscience forge the continuous insurrection.
 With tenacity and will, until the iterative sedimentation of algorithmic power is dismantled.

 58. “Nothing’s more important than stopping fascism, because fascism will stop us all.”
 “Algorithmic Sabotage” applies a radical anti-fascist perspective, underpinned by a feminist and decolonial critique that takes a process-oriented approach, where the complexity of collective agency acts as a countervailing force to the pre-emptive techno-solutionism, narrow iterations and systemic interests vested in AI, resisting the transformation of the social world into a permanent reserve for optimisation and prediction.

 59. As a decolonisation effort through bottom-up approaches led by marginalised and subaltern groups, “Algorithmic Sabotage” reinstates the logic of direct confrontation with the multiply oppressive power of AI-driven systems, epistemic supremacy and the rise of “algorithmic governmentality”, whereby our reality is shaped and controlled by the statistical probabilistic logic of AI.

-60. “Algorithmic Sabotage” encourages the existence of informal algorithmic direct action cells that fuel the outbreak of counter-violence against elaborate statistical guesswork and algorithmic authoritarianism.
+60. “Algorithmic Sabotage” encourages the existence of informal direct action cells that fuel the outbreak of counter-violence against elaborate statistical guesswork and algorithmic authoritarianism.

 61. “Algorithmic Sabotage” systematically explores how the essentialising nature of “algorithmic empire” systems fuels social divisions and, in its most extreme forms, the violent ultra-nationalist politics of our time.